TotaruSeika-pr/Creator/README.md

 `$ ./Creator.py -p text -os Mac -a`

+## Version system:

+The program has the following version system: a.b.c.d.
+Each letter means its own degree of renewal:

 ### Author's comment:

 Thanks for using my utility!
 I hope you enjoy it.
 If you are active (leave reviews, put stars on the repository, tell others about it), then I will actively engage in this project!
 I have tons of ideas that I will add as you get active.